 - Learn to say no and eliminate all distractions – use Freedom to restrict your web and social media access.

 - The quickest is to put your mobile on aeroplane mode.

 - Last and not least - stick to your routine!

-Find out how your fellow students study and find encouragement amongst the Study tips section on our Official Student Blog.
+Find out how your fellow students study and find encouragement on the Student Blog, use the tag for Study Tips.